Diversity

 Legal foundation

 We demand of ourselves to firmly establish the principle of diversity in our institution.
-There is however also a legal framework which regulates our dealings with diversity and protects people from being excluded.
+There is however also a legal framework which regulates the dealings with diversity and protects people from being excluded.

 Article 3 of the Basic Law for the Federal Republic of Germany – Grundgesetz (GG):